How Much Does the Gosaikunda Trek Cost? Full Breakdown

 Most of your basic needs are covered on the Gosaikunda Trek.
 However, there are a few extra comforts you might want to budget for.
 Wifi is available at some teahouses for around $2- $4 per night, but don’t expect high-speed internet in the Himalayas.
 If you plan to charge your phone, camera, or power bank along the trail, teahouses typically charge $1- $3 per hour for electricity.

-What are some cost-saving tips for the trek
+What are some cost-saving tips for the trek?

 Trekking on a budget?
-You can absolutely enjoy the magic of Gosaikunda without breaking the bank.
+You can enjoy the magic of Gosaikunda without breaking the bank.
 Here’s how:

 • Travel with friends or fellow trekkers to split the costs for guides, porters, and transportation.